 This reservoir is one of the most popular fishing access sites in north central Montana.
 It has been a consistent producer of quality rainbow trout for three decades.
 Largemouth bass and white suckers were illegally introduced between 1990 and 1993.
 Low water levels experienced during the drought of 2000 allowed for an inexpensive and complete rehabilitation of the reservoir with rotenone.
-Fingerling Arlee rainbow trout were stocked in the spring of 2001.
-Two experimental gill nets fished in September captured 51 trout ranging in length from 8.6 to 10.9 inches.
-Weight range was 0.28 to 0.55 pounds.
+Fingerling Arlee rainbow trout were stocked in the spring of 2001 and annually since.
+One experimental gill net fished in September captured 11 trout ranging in length from 8.0 to 18.0 inches.
+Weight range was 0.2 to 2.90 pounds.
 No suckers or bass were captured indicating a complete kill was accomplished.
-Reports of many trout in the 1-2 pound range were received by fishermen during the summer of 2002.
+Many good reports were received from fishermen in 2003.